-Welcome to the 2014 Larry H. Miller Tour of Utah.
+Welcome to the 2015 Larry H. Miller Tour of Utah!
 On behalf of the host city Local Organizing Committees (LOCs), we thank you for your interest and support of this year’s event.
 We are excited to see the Tour of Utah return to Southern Utah.
 We also welcome several new host communities, as well as some of our regular favorites

 Volunteer registration will open on or before June 1, 2015 through the end of July, but may close as positions at the various stages are filled.
 The volunteer registration application is centralized on the TOU website but each host city LOC will recruit, train and schedule the local volunteers as needed for their specific stage start and/or finish.